systemslab/popper-paper/paper/paper.md

 ## Desiderata for a New Methodology

 A diagram of a generic experimentation workflow is shown in
-@fig:exp_workflow (top).
+@Fig:exp_workflow (top).
 The problem with current practices is that each of them partially cover the workflow.
 For example, sharing source code only covers the first task (source code); experiment packing only covers the second one (packaging); and so on.
 Based on this, we see